• Skip to main content

 Adelaide to Melbourne Great Ocean Road option

 After Coonawarra, you either turned inland and followed the itinerary just above, or you headed to the coast.
-On our full Adelaide to Melbourne road trip, we headed inland, as we had already driven the stunning Great Ocean Road a year or so earlier.
-It’s one of my favourite drives I have been on anywhere, making it a tough choice of which way to go.
+On our full Adelaide to Melbourne road trip, we headed inland, as we drove the stunning Great Ocean Road a year or so earlier.
+It’s one of my favourite drives anywhere, making it a tough choice of which way to go.

 However, if you choose to go this way, here are our suggested stops.
 We missed the first three as we turned inland at Port Fairy on our last trip.